 Prime examples of anti heroes can be seen in popular television shows like The Sopranos, Breaking Bad, or Mad Men.
 Tony Soprano, for example, is a murderous mob boss you can’t help but watch.
 His character’s inner conflicts make him relatable and sympathetic, even though he should be detested for his life of organized crime.

-In literature, Jay Gatsby, from the F. Scott Fitzgerald’s eponymous novel, is a young man who grew up in poverty.
+In literature, Jay Gatsby, from F. Scott Fitzgerald’s eponymous novel, is a young man who grew up in poverty.
 Although readers see him as influential, mysterious, and wealthy, it is revealed that he achieved this prestige through illegal means: organized crime, distributing alcohol during prohibition, and trading in stolen goods.
 Gatsby isn’t an admirable person, but his struggle to reclaim the past is compelling and deeply human.

-Holden Caufield, the main character and narrator of The Catcher in the Rye by J. D. Salinger, is another anti hero.
+Holden Caulfield, the main character and narrator of The Catcher in the Rye by J. D. Salinger, is another anti hero.
 He is a perpetual liar.
 He openly admits to being a coward and being weak.
 He fails to act so frequently that we begin to feel pity for him.
 Despite his flaws, he has redeeming qualities, like dignity and a desire to protect his family, Jane, and children everywhere.
 He has compassion and sees people for who they are and not what they are.

 Articles on Anti Heroes